Table of Contents

 7. Find keywords you’re already ranking for

-Google Search Console is another excellent tool regarding how to do content marketing keyword research.
+Google Search Console is another excellent tool regarding how to do keyword research for blog.
 It’s a great technique that you can use to find new keyword ideas for your blog posts.
 To find keywords you are already ranking for, you can open Google Search Console and click on the Performance tab.
 Scroll down, and you will be able to see a list of all the keywords your website is currently ranking for, including the search volumes.
 You can use this list to uncover new keywords to target and find new blog topics and ideas.
 Using this data, you can also look for old blog posts that you need to update.

 8. Use Google Analytics

 Do you have a search function on your website?
 If you do, you can use Google Analytics to find out what people are searching for on your website.
 You can discover things that people are searching for, but you haven’t covered those yet.
 Google Analytics provides a list of all the keywords people have searched for using your website’s search bar.
-You can then review the data and lookup searches and find gaps in your content.
+You can then review the data and look up searches and find gaps in your content.
 Using this information, you can write blog posts that target those specific keywords and address unanswered questions.

 Once you have used the tips mentioned above, you now have a list of keywords to target for your blog posts.
 However, it would help to analyze each of those keywords to determine how well you will rank for that keyword.
 Here are a few questions to ask yourself before you begin writing your content.